isomerpages/pa-law/_history/2025/About LAW@CDC 2025.md

 <p>LAW@CDC 2025 is a nationwide effort to promote awareness and understanding
-of the law in the community through a series of talks, so that people living and working in Singapore may know their rights and be empowered when faced with common legal issues.&nbsp;&nbsp; This year, there will be 15 law awareness webinars aired ‘live’ online from 22 September - 31 October 2025.
+of the law in the community through a series of talks, so that people living and working in Singapore may know their rights and be empowered when faced with common legal issues.
+This year, there will be 15 law awareness webinars aired ‘live’ online from 22 September - 30 October 2025.
 There will also be a series of in-person legal talks happening in the community.</p>
 <p>As Singapore marks SG60, this year’s LAW@CDC campaign invites everyone
 to learn how the law helps us build stronger, safer, and more supportive communities.
 The theme <em>“Let’s Connect, Contribute and Care for our Community”</em> brings